Some aspects of owning a leasehold flat are confusing.

 If the freeholder has not arranged for building insurance on the property, you will need to get your own.

-Advantages of having building insurance for a leasehold flat
+Advantages of building insurance on leasehold flats

 Getting a mortgage